 What to Do When You Get a Retrieval Request

-Retrieval requests are sometimes known as “soft chargebacks” because if you don’t provide a sufficient response, they’re sure to turn into real chargebacks in a short matter of time.
+Retrieval requests are sometimes known as “soft chargebacks” because if you don’t respond in time, the bank will likely go ahead with the chargeback.
 This isn’t always the case—nor is it a guarantee that you can always prevent a chargeback by responding to the retrieval request—but it does serve to remind merchants what is potentially at stake when a retrieval request is left unaddressed.

 Cardholders can generate retrieval requests for various reasons.
 The cardholder may be contacting their issuer because they don’t recognize a transaction, don’t agree with the amount of the transaction, or have an issue with some other element of the transaction details.